Robinsons Galleria Cebu

-Robinsons Galleria Cebu, also known and branded as Galleria Cebu, is a shopping mall and mixed-use development located in North Reclamation Area, Cebu City.
+Robinsons Galleria Cebu (also known and branded as Galleria Cebu), is a shopping mall and mixed-use development located in Sergio Osmeña Boulevard cor.
+General Maxilom Avenue, North Reclamation Area, Tejero, Cebu City.
 It is the 2nd Robinsons Mall to bear the Galleria branding after Robinsons Galleria.
 The mall opened on December 10, 2015.
 The mall is just a few meters from the Port of Cebu and approximately 1 km away from SM City Cebu.
 The mall is owned and operated by Robinsons Malls.
-It is the firm's third largest mall (after Robinsons Place Manila and its namesake, Robinsons Galleria, in Ortigas, Metro Manila).
+It is the firm's third largest mall (after Robinsons Manila and its namesake, Robinsons Galleria, in Ortigas, Metro Manila).

 History

 In 2008, Robinsons Land, Inc. announced that they have bought a 4 ha prime property near the Port of Cebu.
 The company bared that they planned to build a mall, a three-storey BPO tower, a 153-room Go Hotel (which would have been the first in Cebu), 9,000 sqm of office space and a couple of high-rise condominiums.
 The development was initially called Robinsons Maxilom, named after General Maxilom Avenue, the road it directly borders to.
 The project was then renamed to its current name a couple of years later.
 The project broke ground in July 2012 and construction followed soon.
 The mall opened on December 10, 2015, exactly two weeks after another mall, SM Seaside City Cebu by rival group SM Supermalls opened.